 It's debatable that kitsch is So Bad, It's Good.
 It typically refers to cornball works aimed at the lowest common denominator, and often so broad as to be completely unremarkable, apart from the irony of appreciating something so trite and banal.
 So Bad, It's Good refers to a work that is so remarkably bad that you find yourself surprised, mystified, or hypnotized by the staggering depth of its inadequacy.
 It is not merely a failure; it's a compelling failure.

 An elderly woman tried to restore an ancient Spanish fresco of Jesus, only to end up making "a crayon sketch of a very hairy monkey in an ill-fitting tunic."
-To BE fair, the woman was a trained painter but was found out and interrupted before she could finish the restoration.
+The woman was a trained painter, but was found out and interrupted before she could finish the restoration.

 The currently removed Omega Edge 29 let's play of Kaizo Mario 64.
 The quality of the video is very good.
 Sadly, it seems that he's playing on the video a hack that's too hard for him, leaving him screaming and shouting at the game, whilst needing many tries only to get 1 star.
 Compare this with the oversensitive soundbox (because it registers his typing all the time) and you have something hilarious to watch.
 But the best thing about all of this is that he made Kaizo Mario 64.
 It's also been retsupuraed here.